Welcome to today's edition of the Rush 24-7 podcast.

 We're going to move everybody out of here.

-They just took our Congressman.
+They just took our congressman.

 Right.

-Just how important to him is they.
+Just how important to him is they?

 Is he?

-And of course, something else we're going to have to nip in the bud here, and that is that uh Katrina, this Hurricane Katrina, uh being used to defend every pathetic Democrat argument out there.
+And of course, something else we're going to have to nip in the bud here, and that is that Katrina, this Hurricane Katrina, being used to defend every pathetic Democrat argument out there.

-Neither did the Democrat mayors do anything for uh New Orleans, and neither has this Democrat Congress done anything for New Orleans.
+Neither did the Democrat mayors do anything for New Orleans.

 Bush has done more for New Orleans and the recovery than the Democrat Congress has done, just as Bush has done more for Africa than Bill Clinton ever dreamed of doing.

-Noted film director Spike Lee has said that he will return to New Orleans to film a follow-up to his documentary about the aftermath of Hurricane Katrina.
+And now we see, get this, noted film director Spike Lee has said that he will return to New Orleans to film a follow-up to his documentary about the aftermath of Hurricane Katrina.

 That's right, the story is not over.